• Loon Sounds

 Please help us keep the chat open by following these guidelines:

 • To post, subscribe to the LPC channel.
-YouTube may also require you to create your own YouTube channel (a quick task).

 • Suggestions, complaints, concerns and requests to be unbanned should be emailed to the loon cam operator at looncam@loon.org